Onehand-Coding/CLI-weather/README.md

-# This contains my android automation scripts using python.
+# A simple text based weather app in python using Openweathermap API.